mukappalambda/go-examples/networking/smtp/README.md

 # Steps

-To follow these intructions, you can refer to [this](https://support.google.com/accounts/answer/185833?hl=en) for how to generate a Google app password, and paste it in the `.password` file.
+To follow these instructions, you can refer to [this](https://support.google.com/accounts/answer/185833?hl=en) for how to generate a Google app password, and paste it in the `.password` file.

 ```bash